(385) 420-4991 | thesammycenter@gmail.com

 Teacher

-Ivy is currently pursuing a double major in Psychology and Family, Community, and Human Development, along with a certificate in Infant and Early Childhood Mental Health.
+Ivy has a double degree in Psychology and Family, Community, and Human Development, along with a certificate in Infant and Early Childhood Mental Health.
 Her passion has always been centered on working with children and advocating for the mental health of those who may not have a voice.
 She firmly believes that patience, love, and understanding can make a profound difference, and that every child deserves a safe and supportive space to grow and thrive.
 Starting as an intern, she discovered a deep sense of purpose at The Sammy Center, and it’s been a privilege to turn that passion into meaningful action

 Teacher

-Savannah known to many preschoolers as "Miss Savannah," is a third-generation Alaskan, born and raised on the beautiful Kenai Peninsula.
-She began teaching preschool in 2019 and has never looked back.
-Savannah recently earned her A.S. in Early Childhood Education & Development at UVU and is currently pursuing a B.S. in Human Development & Family & Studies, a minor in Psychology, along with an Infant & Early Childhood Mental Health certificate at the University of Utah.
+Savannah Kreider, known to many preschoolers as "Miss Savannah," is a third-generation Alaskan, born and raised on the beautiful Kenai Peninsula.
+She began teaching preschool in January 2019 and has never looked back.
+Savannah recently earned her A.S. in Early Childhood Education & Development at UVU and is currently pursuing a B.S. in Human Development & Family Studies, a minor in Psychology, along with an Infant & Early Childhood Mental Health certificate at the University of Utah.
 She is deeply passionate about her work and eager to expand her knowledge through her experiences at The Sammy Center.
-Savannah's ultimate goal is to open her own Reggio Emilia-inspired preschool center on Alaska's Kenai Peninsula.
+Savannah’s ultimate goal is to open her own Reggio Emilia-inspired preschool center on Alaska’s Kenai Peninsula.

 LCSW